 unleavened bread daily to remind us that just as

-Grocers often stock Jewish Passover matzohs this time of year and ordinarily have Ry-krisp, Wheat Thins, and other unleavened products.
+Grocers often stock Jewish Passover matzohs this time of year and ordinarily have Ry-krisp, Triscuits, and other unleavened products.
 Unleavened recipes are available from us at YAIY, and homemade unleavened cakes, pies, breads, cookies, can be eaten along with the fruit, grains, nuts and vegetables one normally eats.
 But avoid consuming any leaven for these seven days.

 At first the above proscription to avoid leavened products for seven days may sound a bit strange.
 It does test our obedience and helps us examine food labels before ingesting food.
 We should know what we eat.